Introduction — A Human Story to Start

 Phase 4 — Senior Engineer / Architect (4–8 years)

-Transition from executor to leader — designing secure systems, setting strategy, mentoring others.
+Goal:- Transition from executor to leader — designing secure systems, setting strategy, mentoring others.

-Mandatory skills & knowledge
+Mandatory skills & knowledge:-

 - Deep architecture knowledge: secure-by-design at system and platform levels.